whollender/SuperAudioBoard/README.md

 High quality, 24-bit audio codec board for Teensy 3.x

 Licensed under Creative commons license CC-BY-SA-NC v4.0 (See LICENSE.md file for details).
+There is NO WARRANTY.
+Use these files at your own risk!

 Not for commercial use.